 ❇️ Funds are sent via wire transfer, ACH, or FedEx Overnight

 We have approved and funded auto accident loans in as quickly as 2 hours.
 Our typical turnaround time with a responsive attorney is 12 to 24 hours or 1 business day.

 A: Yes.
 At least minimally.
 TriMark will request case details from your attorney and will work with them to determine if you qualify for car accident pre-settlement funding.
 And after you are approved, you and your attorney will both sign the funding agreement.

 Plus, no one knows your financial circumstances better than you.
 You can use the money to get caught up on past-due bills or pay monthly expenses like rent, co-pays, medical expenses, car payments, insurance, groceries, prescriptions, utility bills, or anything else you need.

-Car accident loans against a pending settlement are not the same as an extension of credit like a credit card or car loan from a bank.
-There are no credit checks and no monthly payment requirements either, so there is no credit bureau reporting or involvement ever.
+A: No. Car accident loans against a pending settlement are not the same as an extension of credit like a credit card or car loan from a bank.
+There are no credit checks or monthly payments, so there is no credit bureau reporting or involvement.

-This is also true in the event that you lose your case and don’t have to repay the cash advance.
+This is also true if you lose your case and don’t have to repay the cash advance.

 ❇️ Good credit required?
 No